-'''

-Box Type: 'fecr'

-Container: Partition Entry ('paen')
+Box Type: 'fecr' Container: Partition Entry ('paen')

-Mandatory: No

-Quantity: Zero or One

-'''

 The FEC reservoir box associates the source file identified in the file partition box ('fpar') with FEC reservoirs stored as additional items.
 It contains a list that starts with the first FEC reservoir associated with the first source block of the source file and continues sequentially through the source blocks of the source file.